laino/final-pm/doc/README.md

       'name': 'default',

       /*
+       * Whether this is an 'application' or a 'logger'.
+       */

+      'type': 'application',

+      /*
        * Defaults to configuration file directory if 'null'.
        * Other paths are relative to this.
        */

       'base-path': null,

       /*
        * Working directory for this application.
        * Relative to base-path.